ResearchComputing/Documentation/docs/compute/filesystems.md

 ### Monitoring Disk Usage

+#### The `curc-quota` command
 Disk usage may be checked using the `curc-quota` command.
-When run from an Alpine `compile node`, you will see output similar to:
+When run from a login node or Alpine `compile node`, you will see output similar to:

 ```
-[janedoe@c3cpu-a7-u26-3 ~]$ module load curc-quota
 [janedoe@c3cpu-a7-u26-3 ~]$ curc-quota
 ------------------------------------------------------------------------
                                        Used         Avail    Quota Limit
 ------------------------------------------------------------------------
 /home/janedoe                          1.7G          339M           2.0G
 /projects/janedoe                       67G          184G           250G
-/scratch/alpine                         29G        10211G         10240G
+/scratch/alpine1                        29G        10211G         10240G
 ```

-If the command is run from a `login node`, information concerning /scratch/alpine will be omitted.
+_note to Blanca users: the `curc-quota` command can be run on Blanca nodes if you "module load curc-quota" first._

+#### The `du` command
-Note that the space occupied by a particular directory and its subdirectories can be obtained via the `du -h` command:
+The space occupied by a particular directory and its subdirectories can be obtained via the `du -h` command:

 ```